The Ultimate 5 Day Melbourne Itinerary

 An Afternoon Street Art Tour in Fitzroy and Collingwood

-Key stops include Hosier Lane and Rose Street, both filled with colorful and thought-provoking pieces that reflect Melbourne’s identity as a creative hub in the Southern Hemisphere.
+Key stops include Hosier Lane and Rose Street, both filled with colourful and thought provoking pieces that reflect Melbourne’s identity as a creative hub in the Southern Hemisphere.
+The tour also goes past small galleries and independent shops, so you can see local art beyond the streets.

 Day 3 in Melbourne